MSLNZ/Quantity-Value/docs/context.rst

 .. contents::
    :local:

-The :mod:`.context` module provides support for quantity calculus when combined with the modules :mod:`.dimension` and :mod:`.kind_of_quantity`.
+The :mod:`.context` module provides support for quantity calculus, in combination with the modules :mod:`.dimension` and :mod:`.kind_of_quantity`.

 Kinds of quantity are considered independent entities that become associated with unique dimensions in a context.